Brushes and Tools

 To use a tool, just tap on it and start sketching.
-Tilt and pressure are supported with some styli (like Apple Pencil) and with some tools (each tool is a bit different), and will happen naturally as you tilt or press on the screen.
+Tilt and pressure are supported with some styli (like Surface Pen) and with some tools (each tool is a bit different), and will happen naturally as you tilt or press on the screen.
 Try them out and see which you like best.

-As mentioned in the Tool Wheel section, the middle ring allows you to adjust the active brush’s size (how big it is), opacity (how transparent it is), and smoothing (how bumpy or smooth you want your line to appear once it’s drawn.
+As mentioned in the Tool Wheel section, the middle ring allows you to adjust the active brush’s size (how big it is), opacity (how transparent it is), smoothing (how bumpy or smooth you want your line to appear once it’s drawn.
 0% is no smoothing, 100% gives you a perfectly straight line between your starting and ending points no matter how wriggly you get.
 Great for train rides and polishing any hand drawn lines.)
 Tap on one of these options to bring up your presets, or for a shortcut, just drag across it with your finger to adjust.

 To access the Brushes menu, tap again on an active tool, or double-tap on an inactive tool.

 In the Brushes menu, you can select a tool from the basic set of sketching tools or from the brush market.

 Up at the top of the menu is your brush viewer, which changes to preview the brush you choose.

 Below the viewer you can find your basic tools, where you can select from a variety of organic or engineering brushes.

 Scroll down further and you’ll find the Brush Market, with different types of artistic brush libraries that you can unlock a-la-carte, or enjoy open access to if you’ve subscribed.

 Pens are most widely used in sketching when you want to make a statement or reflect permanence.
 Our Pen and Fountain Pen tools react to velocity to vary their line width - draw fast to get a thicker stroke.
 Our Dynamic Pen reacts to pressure.
 The Fixed Width Pen does what it says on the tin - it maintains a constant width from cap to cap.